 Royalties and licenses fees.
 The Company licenses technology to third parties and collects royalties.
 Royalty revenue is generated when a customer sells products incorporating the Company's licensed technologies.
 Royalty revenue is recognized as licensees' report it to the Company, and payment is typically submitted concurrently with the report.
 For stand-alone license agreements, up-front license fees are recognized over the term of the related licensing agreement.
-Minimum royalty fees are recognized in the period earned and collectability is reasonably assured.
+Minimum royalty fees are recognized in the period earned.